 - Taken over banner spaces on the websites you visit.

 So the bottom line is that it is not strongly recommended to use DriverUpdate, partially because the program comes standard with a lot of hidden “features” that may make your computer more sluggish than updated and more to it than that, it is always recommended to update your drivers manually, mainly because these types of programs may sometimes install drivers that may make your PC more unstable than before.
 And not only this, but DriverUpdate is also the type of software that displays third-party ads to websites which you cannot possible know if they are risky for you or legitimate.
 This is the main reason why it is strongly recommended to remove this potentially unwanted program from your computer.

 If you feel convinced that you should remove the DriverUpdate program from your system, it is strongly reccomended to follow the removal instructions underneath this article.
 If the manual removal instructions do not work for the DriverUpdate PUP, we would suggest that you remove this rogue sofware automtaically.
 According to security experts, the best way of doing that is by using a powerful anti-malware software, that is capable of removing those PUPs and rogue programs, like DriverUpdate.

 - Guide 1: How to Remove DriverUpdate from Windows.

-- Guide 2: Get rid of DriverUpdate from Mac OS X.
+- Guide 2: Get rid of DriverUpdate on Mac OS X.

-- Guide 3: Remove DriverUpdate from Google Chrome.
+- Guide 3: Remove DriverUpdate in Google Chrome.

 - Guide 4: Erase DriverUpdate from Mozilla Firefox.